brooth/jeta-site/mysite/home/markdown/singleton.md

 ###Multiton

-Unlike *Singleton*, *Multiton* is a quite useful feature.
-If you have ever tried to implement a thread-safe multiton pattern, you would know about its complexity.
+Unlike *Singleton*, *Multiton* solves quite complex problem.
+If you've ever tried to implement a thread-safe multiton pattern, you would probably know.
 If you haven't, you can read [this thread](http://stackoverflow.com/questions/11126866/thread-safe-multitons-in-java) on *StackOverFlow* to be aware.

     :::java
     @Multiton